 Summary

 It's really cool to finally see some real noise around Web Assembly that aims at breaking the JavaScript mono-culture in the browser.
 Blazor certainly feels very comfortable to .NET developers and it gets a lot of things related to HTML frameworks right.
-In a lot of ways, Blazor feels more natural than any of the other big frameworks.
-Part of this is the very code-centric approach, the ability to use .NET classes, and also pull in a lot of .NET Standard-compliant code on the client side.
+In a lot of ways, Blazor feels more natural than any of the other big JavaScript frameworks but then I’m biased as a .NET developer.
+The code centric approach that Razor takes just makes good sense to me, but also the ability to use .NET classes, and pull tons of .NET Standard-compliant code from Nuget on the client side.

 On the flip side, this technology is nowhere near ready.
 There are big missing features in Web Assembly, which are going to take a while to get addressed and then take more time to actually make it into browsers.
 The good news is that most browser vendors are eager to make Web Assembly work, so once the specs are worked out and in recommendation stage, browsers are likely to be close behind with implementations.

 Blazor is still discovering what works and what doesn't and frankly, Microsoft doesn't have a great track record with client-side frameworks.
 The good news here is that Blazor is different in that it’s not based around JavaScript and Microsoft can leverage their skill in building .NET-based frameworks and awesome tooling with Blazor.
 Given the short time since it was initially announced and put out, I'd say Blazor has come a long way and it's actually mostly functional.
-But it's definitely not ready to be used in production any time soon due to performance, missing features, and a number of bugs in the runtime.
-It's just a matter of time before these issues are resolved, but it's a waiting game.

-So as exciting as all of this new tech is, don't get too excited because I think it'll be quite a while before there's a stable and fully functional version of Blazor to use in production.
+But as exciting as all of this new tech is, don't get too excited because I think it'll be quite a while before there's a stable and fully functional, production ready version of Blazor to use in production.

 It's not quite time to throw out the JavaScript baby with the bathwater yet.
 But in the meantime, you can think about the possibilities that Web Assembly and Blazor can deliver.
 Get involved, play with the technology, report bugs, and help out with discussions about features that you need.
+Your feedback matters and heightened interest will help drive this technology forward.

 Listing 1: Start of a business object in a loose C# class